 In my experience the hardest part about English classes is the essay grading.
 Year by year, the standards you’re graded on change, and the teacher’s expectations change.
 Some teachers want you to follow the same formula essay after essay.
 Others want you to have a “voice” and write with style.

 I had a frustrating experience in Honors English when we had to write essays about themes of books we were reading.
 Most people would write something like “the theme is abandonment.”
-She would make a big red circle around this and write, “SO WHAT?”
-But she never really explained articulately what she meant by this, even when asked.
+My teacher would draw a big red circle around this and write, “SO WHAT?”
+But she never explained articulately what she meant by this, even when we asked her.

-Eventually we figured out that the theme statement was supposed to be a concept that required a sentence to explain, not just a single word.
-This requires you to dig a level deeper, like “abandonment is crippling to a child’s psyche and ripples throughout adulthood.”
-But she never explained it well, and it felt like being helpless at the hands of a merciless tyrant.
+Eventually, we figured out that the theme statement was supposed to be a concept that required a sentence to explain, not just a single word.
+This requires you to dig a level deeper, something like “abandonment is crippling to a child’s psyche and ripples throughout adulthood.”
+But she never explained it well, and it sometimes felt as if I were helpless at the hands of a merciless tyrant.

 If you don’t do well on an essay, reflect on it, prepare notes, and approach the teacher and ask earnestly where your shortcomings are and how you can improve.
 (Measure -> Reflect -> Improve)

-There are also solid foundations to effective writing, like making your thesis clear, using clear transitions between sections, using textual evidence to reason your points, and using vocabulary precisely.
-How to do this well is outside the scope of this article, but these are concepts you’ve been taught through much of English and can see everyday in writing in publications like the New York Times, The New Yorker, and The Atlantic.
+There are also solid foundations to effective writing, such as writing a clear thesis, using transitions between sections, employing textual evidence to support your points, and using appropriate and effective vocabulary.
+How to do this well is outside the scope of this article, but these are concepts you’ve been taught through much of English and can see every day in writing in publications such as The New York Times, The New Yorker, and The Atlantic.

-Some classes rely more heavily on factual recall than others.
-In particular I’m thinking about history, where you need to memorize historical events and figures, and foreign languages, where you need to build your vocabulary.
+Some classes rely more heavily on factual recall than others do.
+In particular, I’m thinking about history classes, for which you need to memorize historical events and figures, and foreign-language classes, for which you need to build up a wide vocabulary.

 This is in contrast to the usual method of memorization, which is to cram before a test and then forget it until you need it for the final.

-As I mentioned above, try to find connections between things you’re learning and notice patterns.
+As I mentioned above, try to find connections between things you’re learning, and look for patterns.
 Connect historical events to each other.
-See foreign language grammar rules as fitting a pattern, and notice when rules deviate from that pattern.
-This will make learning more interesting and help you understand more strongly.
+See foreign-language grammar rules as fitting a pattern, and notice when rules deviate from that pattern.
+This will make learning more interesting and help you understand concepts better.

 This isn’t a specific class, but it’s a common enough issue that it’s worth discussing.
 You’ll inevitably have group projects, which means your fate is no longer 100% in your hands.

 If you have a choice of partners, try to choose people who you know will do a good job.
-These are other people who work hard and care about their grades.
-Friends may not be the best option if they’re dead weight and you have to end up carrying them.
-Make it clear to the friend that it’s not personal and that you just don’t feel you work well together.
-If the friend ends up dissolving your friendship because she expects you to lift her up, and it’s not because you’re being a jerk about it, then the friendship probably wasn’t strong to begin with.
+These are people who work hard and care about their grades.
+Friends might not be the best option if they’re dead weight and you have to end up carrying them.
+Make it clear to the friend that it’s not personal—you just don’t feel you work well together.
+If the friend ends up dissolving your friendship because she expects you to lift her up, and it’s not because you’re being a jerk about it, then the friendship probably wasn’t that strong to begin with.

-If you don’t get a choice of partners and the teacher just assigns you, you have to make do with what you have.
+If you don’t get a choice of partners and the teacher just assigns you a group, you'll have to make do with what you have.
 Teachers are rarely sympathetic to complaints about your team, and it’s unlikely you’ll be able to change your partners.
-If anything, be flattered if you get paired with weaker students – the teacher might believe that you’ll be a positive influence on them.
+If anything, be flattered if you get paired with weaker students—the teacher might believe you’ll be a positive influence on them.

 - Write up the tasks that need to be done and split the work among group members.
-Ideally you want to pair the tasks with people’s natural skills and interest, since this will maximize the overall quality of your project.
+Ideally, you want to pair the tasks with people’s natural skills and interests since this will maximize the overall quality of your project.